 The Valley and town are surrounded by national forests, but the baby blue sky, often dappled with wispy clouds, looms large.
 Moose, elk, mountain lions, osprey, grouse, antelope and jackalope (!) are all close at hand.
 The nearby Palisades Reservoir is open for boating, water skiing, and fishing.
 Snowmobilers have access to miles of groomed trails and open bowls.

-Homes in town are mostly ranch ramblers.
-Many have a large lot with outbuildings or livestock pens.
+Homes in town are mostly ranch ramblers, but there are some town homes.
+Many residences have a large lot with outbuildings or livestock pens.
 Homes outside of town are primarily ranch ramblers, cabins and A-frames with acreage.

 Age 45 or Better: 38%

 Cost of Living: 13% above the national average